jellypbc/poster/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/jellypbc/poster/tree/master)

-This app depends on Grobid running as a separate service, which you'll want to set a production env variable `GROBID_URL`.
+This app depends on Grobid running as a separate service, which you'll want to set a production env variable `GROBID_HOST`.

 To do so, you'll want to pull the docker image and start it on port 80.